-Dempster Highway is a very scenic gravel highway across miles of desolate Arctic landscape, in Canada.
+Dempster Highway is a very scenic unpaved road across miles of desolate Arctic landscape, in Canada.
 It’s the only all-weather road to cross the Arctic Circle.
 It's incredibly beautiful, somewhat dangerous and perhaps something you get to see only once (if that) in your life.
 If your ideal road trip involves getting way off the beaten track then this is the drive for you.

 Where does the Dempster Highway start and end?

 The road links the Klondike Highway (east of Dawson City in Yukon) and Inuvik (in Northwest Territories on the Mackenzie River delta).
 It’s 736 km (457 mi) long.
 As of November 2017, Dempster Highway travellers can drive an additional 147km (91 miles) on NWT Highway 10 to Tuktoyaktuk.
 NWT Highway 10, known as Inuvik to Tuktoyaktuk Highway, is the "first all-weather road to Canada's Arctic Coast".
 This new road starts at Inuvik, passing through the tree line, onto the tundra and ending at the Arctic Ocean in Tuktoyaktuk (Tuktuyaaqtuuq), a hamlet located in the Inuvik Region of the Northwest Territories.
 The highway crosses the Peel River and the Mackenzie Rivers using a combination of seasonal ferry service and ice bridges.
 It was named for Inspector William John Duncan Dempster of the North-West Mounted Police.

 Is the Dempster Highway paved?